 Climate, the environment, public health, nutrition and social conditions increasingly influence society.
-This will have implications for agricultural framework conditions, influence consumers when choosing their on the relationship between national and international price developments, currency trends and demand for dairy products in goods and services, and thus also affect TINE's financial performance.
+This will have implications for agricultural framework conditions, influence consumers when choosing their goods and services, and thus also affect TINE's financial performance.
 TINE is actively working to meet these changes and ensure the ability to deliver long-term profitability to its owners.
 The level of investment in the future will likely be influenced by efforts to achieve TINE's sustainability goals.